Lab PI, Sara Ruane

-Formerly a postdoc at LSU Museum of Natural Science, working with Chris Austin on snake related projects, especially taxa from New Guinea (forthcoming pubs on all this!).
-Prior to LSU, I was a postdoctoral researcher working at the American Museum of Natural History, I completed my doctorate in the Biology EEB program with Frank Burbrink at CUNY (conferred 2/13).
+Most recently a postdoc at the LSU Museum of Natural Science, working with Chris Austin on snake related projects, especially taxa from New Guinea (forthcoming pubs on all this!).
+Prior to LSU, I was a postdoctoral researcher working at the American Museum of Natural History, focusing on the phylogenetics and describing unrecognized diversity of Malagasy snakes.
+I completed my doctorate in the Biology EEB program with Frank Burbrink at CUNY (conferred 2/13) (Frank is now a curator at AMNH, see here), where I used molecular data to update the taxonomic hypotheses for milksnakes across their ranges in the USA, Central, and South America.

-My work seeks to simultaneously inform reptile and amphibian systematics while also answering broad, contemporary questions in evolutionary biology.
-Some of my current research focuses on the phylogenetics of the Malagasy pseudoxyrhophiine snakes, which includes the use of molecular data in the form of next-generation sequencing and traditional Sanger-sequencing approaches, as well as ecological and morphological data to aid in understanding what factors promote speciation in these snakes.
-I am also working on a project examining the undescribed diversity in the poorly known New Guinea ground snakes, Stegonotus.
-While my interests in herpetology are broad, I focus primarily on snakes, especially with respect to evolution, systematics, phylogenetics, and phylogeography, as well as ecology.
+The Ruane Lab seeks to simultaneously inform reptile and amphibian systematics while also answering broad, contemporary questions in evolutionary biology.
+Some of my current research focuses on the phylogenetics of the Malagasy pseudoxyrhophiines, which includes the use of molecular data in the form of next-generation sequencing and traditional Sanger-sequencing approaches, as well as ecological and morphological data to aid in understanding what factors promote speciation in these snakes.
+I am also working on a project examining undescribed diversity in the poorly known New Guinea ground snakes, Stegonotus.
+New and upcoming research from the Ruane Lab will include co-historical demography and genetic diversity of NJ squamates.
+While my interests in herpetology are broad, my lab focuses primarily on snakes, especially with respect to systematics, phylogenetics, and phylogeography.

 Department of Biological Sciences